kristopolous/2019-november-novel/ch2.md

 The second company, the gaming one, is just me and one other person.
 We released one game that didn't totally fail, but we were able to use as a learning platform (which was the objective) in order to find out how to construct something people would play.

 Games that have staying power and have been cloned dozens of times usually can be broken up into a madlibs form: "It's a ______ (gerund) game".
 They usually have somewhere between 1-3 of these gerunds.
 Let me give you an example: "It's a running game", "It's a jumping game", "It's a running and jumping game".
-Lightgun arcade games are "aiming and shooting", tetris is a "packing and organizing" etc.
+Lightgun arcade games are "aiming and shooting", Tetris is "packing and organizing" etc.

 Using this framework opens up many possibilities to games which have yet to exist or which may already exist but aren't seen as a game.
 For instance, what would a "voting" video game look like?
 That's called reddit, it totally already exists - even has a point system and leaderboard.